A full refurbishment and reconfiguration of two World Heritage Site apartments

 The two apartments looked ‘exhausted’- untouched for 60 years.
-With heritage planning, local district and landlord consent we overhauled back to its bare bones, punctured the party wall and extensively remodeled to provide beds for 8, two bathrooms and a large open plan kitchen, dining and reception with a balcony overlooking the valley.
-This was achieved by designing a double bunk bed room in the centre of one side of the overall space.
-This bedroom had secret doors into the adjoining guest bedroom thus allowing light to flood in and open up the area for children to play in and around the bunk beds.
+With heritage planning, local district and landlord consent we overhauled back to its bare bones, punctured the party wall and extensively remodeled to provide beds for 8, 2 bathrooms and a large open plan kitchen, dining and reception with a balcony overlooking the valley.
+This was principally possible by designing a double bunk bed room in the center of the bedroom zone with secret doors into the adjoining guest bedroom.
+This allowed light to travel through and opened up the area for children to play in and around the bunk beds.
 On the occasions when guests with children stay over, these secret doors close as panels and sit within a run of wardrobes and the bunk room uses just one rather than two entrances/exits.